bioteam/sLAM/README.md

 # sLAM

-Code to create a GPT-2-style, decoder-only Small LAnguage Model that can be built using personal computing.
+Demonstration code to create a GPT-2-style, decoder-only Small LAnguage Model that can be built using personal computing.
 A utility script is included that downloads GitHub READMEs for input.

 ## Installation